mdpu-development/mdpu.c/README.md

 - `BZ` - Branch if zero
 - `BNZ` - Branch if not zero
 - `HALT` - Halt the program

+## Practical Usage
+The MDPU is a theoretical processor.
+If it were to be implemented in hardware, it would have many practical use cases.
+Some use cases are:

+1. **Machine Learning**: The MDPU can be used to perform matrix operations for machine learning algorithms.
+2. **Image Processing**: The MDPU can be used to perform image processing operations.
+3. **Gaming**: The MDPU can be used to perform complex calculations for gaming.
+4. **Scientific Computing**: The MDPU can be used to perform complex calculations for scientific computing.
+5. **Data Processing**: The MDPU can be used to process large amounts of data.

 ## Usage
 To compile the program, run the following command: